 • design characteristics of the installation;

-• the actual volume of processing;
+• actual volume of processing;

 • nomenclature of processed or neutralized waste;

-• characteristics of recycled waste.
+• characteristics of secondary waste.

 Table 8.12